WhatsApp: India

-WhatsApp cryptocurrency hope, 2019-2022
+Facebook/WhatsApp cryptocurrency project, 2019–2022

-On February 28, 2019, The New York Times reported that Facebook was “hoping to succeed where Bitcoin failed” by developing an in-house cryptocurrency that would be incorporated into WhatsApp.
-The project reportedly involves over 50 engineers under the direction of former PayPal president David A. Marcus.
-This 'Facebook coin' would reportedly be a stablecoin pegged to the value of a basket of different foreign currencies.
+On February 28, 2019, The New York Times reported that Facebook was "hoping to succeed where Bitcoin failed" by developing an in-house cryptocurrency that would be incorporated into WhatsApp.
+The project reportedly involved more than 50 engineers under the direction of former PayPal president David A. Marcus.
+This "Facebook coin" would reportedly be a stablecoin pegged to the value of a basket of different foreign currencies.

-In June 2019, Facebook formally announced that the project would be named Libra, and that the company planned for a digital wallet named "Calibra" to be integrated into Facebook and WhatsApp.
-After financial regulators in the US, Europe, and other regions raised concerns, Calibra was rebranded to Novi in May 2020, and Libra was rebranded to Diem in December 2020.
-Facebook has stated that Novi would require a government-issued ID for verification and the wallet app would have fraud protection.
+In June 2019, Facebook said that the project would be named Libra, and that a digital wallet named "Calibra" was to be integrated into Facebook and WhatsApp.
+After financial regulators in many regions raised concerns, Facebook stated that the currency, renamed Diem since December 2020, would require a government-issued ID for verification, and the wallet app would have fraud protection.
+Calibra was rebranded to Novi in May 2020.

-Meta ended its Novi project on September 1, 2022.
+Meta (formerly Facebook) ended its Novi project on September 1, 2022.

 Controversies and criticism

 Misinformation

-WhatsApp has repeatedly imposed limits on message forwarding in response to the spread of misinformation in countries such as India and Australia.
+WhatsApp has repeatedly imposed limits on message forwarding in response to the spread of misinformation in countries including India and Australia.
 The measure, first introduced in 2018 to combat spam, was expanded and remained active in 2021.
-WhatsApp has stated the forwarding limits have helped to curb the spread of misinformation regarding COVID-19.
+WhatsApp stated that the forwarding limits had helped to curb the spread of misinformation regarding COVID-19.

 Murders in India

-In July 2018, WhatsApp encouraged people to report fraudulent or inciting messages after lynch mobs in India murdered innocent people because of malicious WhatsApp messages falsely accusing the victims of intending to abduct children.
+In India, WhatsApp encouraged people to report messages that were fraudulent or incited violence after lynch mobs in India murdered innocent people because of malicious WhatsApp messages falsely accusing the victims of intending to abduct children.
+There were a series of incidents between 2017 and 2020, after which WhatsApp announced changes for Indian users of the platform that labels forwarded messages as such.

 2018 elections in Brazil

 In an investigation on the use of social media in politics, it was found that WhatsApp was being abused for the spread of fake news in the 2018 presidential elections in Brazil.
-Furthermore, it has been reported that US$3 million has been spent in illegal off-the-books contributions related to this practice.
+It was reported that US$3 million was spent in illegal concealed contributions related to this practice.

-Researchers and journalists have called on WhatsApp parent company, Facebook, to adopt measures similar to those adopted in India and restrict the spread of hoaxes and fake news.
+Researchers and journalists called on WhatsApp's parent company, Facebook, to adopt measures similar to those adopted in India and restrict the spread of hoaxes and fake news.